henrikhorluck/tdt4140-washlists/README.md

 ```

 ### Run django
-For running django there is a script called `/28/backend/run.sh`.
+For running django there is a script called `/backend/run.sh`.
 All this script does is that is pre-loads the database with some usefull data using fixtures, then it runs `python manage.py runserver`.
 Thus you can run the django server by doing
 ```
 ./run.sh
 ```
-Now the backend should be running at http://127.0.0.1:8000/admin/ pre populated with some data for testing the system.
+Now the backend should be running at http://localhost:8000/admin/ prepopulated with some data for testing the system.

 ## Running the frontend
 To run the front end follow these steps.